-- The management of all children with intimate care needs will be carefully planned. - Staff who provide intimate care are trained to do so (including Child Protection, Moving, and Handling, where appropriate) and are fully aware of best practice. - Where specialist equipment and facilities are required above that currently available in the school, every effort will be made to provide appropriate facilities in a timely fashion, following assessment by a Physiotherapist and/or Occupational Therapist. - There is careful communication with any pupil who requires intimate care in line with their preferred means of communication to discuss needs and preferences. - Staff will be supported to adapt their practice in relation to the needs of individual pupil considering developmental changes such as the onset of puberty and menstruation. - Pupils will be supported to achieve the highest level of independence possible, according to their individual condition and abilities - Individual care plans may be drawn up for any pupil requiring regular intimate care - Careful consideration will be given to individual situations to determine how many adults should be present during intimate care procedures.
+- All pupils requiring intimate and/or personal care are treated respectfully at all times; the pupil's welfare and dignity is of prime importance - The management of all children with intimate care needs will be carefully planned. - Staff who provide intimate care are trained to do so (including Child Protection, Moving, and Handling, where appropriate) and are fully aware of best practice. - Where specialist equipment and facilities are required above that currently available in the school, every effort will be made to provide appropriate facilities in a timely fashion, following assessment by a Physiotherapist and/or Occupational Therapist. - There is careful communication with any pupil who requires intimate care in line with their preferred means of communication to discuss needs and preferences. - Staff will be supported to adapt their practice in relation to the needs of individual pupil considering developmental changes such as the onset of puberty and menstruation. - Pupils will be supported to achieve the highest level of independence possible, according to their individual condition and abilities

+- Individual care plans may be drawn up for any pupil requiring regular intimate care - Careful consideration will be given to individual situations to determine how many adults should be present during intimate care procedures.
 Where possible one pupil will be cared for by one adult unless there is a sound reason for having more adults present.
-In such a case, the reasons will be documented. - Intimate care arrangements will be discussed with parents/carers on a regular basis and may be recorded on the care plan - The needs and wishes of pupils and parents will be considered wherever possible, within the constraints of staffing and equal opportunities legislation
+In such a case, the reasons will be documented. - Intimate care arrangements will be discussed with parents/carers on a regular basis and may be recorded on the care plan - Where relevant, it is good practice to agree with the pupil and parent's / carers appropriate terminology for private parts of the body and functions.
+Safeguarding / sex education guidance generally states this should be anatomically accurate/factual words, and not "family words". - The needs and wishes of pupils and parents will be considered wherever possible, within the constraints of staffing and equal opportunities legislation